 Grand Rapids Theological Seminary

 - International Jacques Ellul Society

 - Society of Biblical Literature

-- Currently editing a revision of Walter Elwell's Evangelical Dictionary of Theology (Baker Academic, due 2016)
+- I have edited a revision of Walter Elwell's Evangelical Dictionary of Theology (Baker Academic, 2017)

 - Consulting editor, International Theological Commentary series (T & T Clark)